DimasDMM/transportation-network/README.md

 Please, take a look to the notebook [NetworkSimulation](./notebooks/NetworkSimulation.ipynb) for further details about **parameters** and **additional results**.

-After running the simulation, I noticed that the most infectation happen not only in central hubs (as I expected) but also in stations where passengers wait for a long time:
+After running the simulation, I noticed that the most infection happen not only in central hubs (as I expected) but also in stations where passengers wait for a long time:

 <p align="center">
   <img src="./images/madrid-cercanias-map-top10.png">
 </p>

-Here are the top 20 stations with more infectations:
+Here are the top 20 stations with more infections:

 <p align="center">
   <img src="./images/madrid-cercanias-stats-top20.png">
 </p>

-Furthermore, it is interesting to see how the most infectations happen during peak hours:
+Furthermore, it is interesting to see how the most infections happen during peak hours:

 <p align="center">
   <img src="./images/madrid-infection-timeline.png">